LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/Introduction.md

 P12 (private + public) must be Java compliant, created key must use suppoted algorithm and key strength, the p12 tester resource exist to make sure that created P12 is fully supported.

-Resources support oAuth1 (App key) and oAuth2 (Bearer) as described in Wiki, with a few limitations:
+Resources support oAuth1 (App key) and Bearer as described in Wiki, with a few limitations:
 - Mapping Resource is oAuth1 (not account related operation)
 - Certificate Resource "by-file" operations are oAuth2 (Bearer) only operations.
-- P12Tester Resource is oAuth2 (Bearer) only resource.
+- P12Tester Resource is Bearer authorized only resource.

 MTLS service is throttling protected, allowing only 10 request per second (for incoming IP), this is used to limit traffic through the service, as MTLS service proxies both MTLS and TLS traffic this limits the 'bandwidth' for each service.